Setting and Communicating Boundaries

 Living in a small, unique community like Molokai, we sometimes don’t realize how important communicating boundaries are.
 Knowing who you are, your morals, your culture, your values, your needs, and your wants are important, and so is protecting yourself.
 Boundary setting is a lot more than just guarding yourself physically, but also guarding yourself mentally.
 Setting boundaries means being able to communicate with others about how you would and would not like to be treated, and protecting values that are important to you.

 Boundaries reflect how we love ourselves and what we value most deeply.
-They impact our area at work, with authority, with our friends, family and our sexuality.
+They impact our area at work, with authority, with our friends, family and our sexuality, as we always look for partners to share our sexuality and is when sites like snapfuck are great to meet new people.
 Knowing when we want to say yes, when we want to say no, what feels like self-respect and where our own needs start and end are the foundations that build the sense of boundaries that control our lives.
 It’s never too late to learn about boundary setting, it gives us a sense of who we are.

 The first step in boundary setting is to name your limits.
 You need to identify your physical, emotional, mental, and spiritual limits, not just in romantic relationships, but in all interpersonal relationships, with our friends, family, coworkers and community.
 Remember, communicating boundaries is a two way street; if we want our boundaries to be respected, we need to make sure we respect others.
 Here are a view ways we can identify boundaries and skills to respect them.